javalin/website/_posts/tutorials/2017-09-22-javalin-websocket-example.md

 </dependencies>
 ~~~

-## The Java application
+## The Javalin application
-The Java application is pretty straightforward.
+The Javalin application is pretty straightforward.
 We need:
  * a map to keep track of session/username pairs.
  * a counter for number of users (nicknames are auto-incremented)